National parks in California: Pinnacles

 Pinnacles National Park is a mountainous area located east of the Salinas Valley in Central California.
 The park is approximately 40 mi inland from the Pacific Ocean and approximately 80 mi south of the San Francisco Bay Area.
 The park is in the southern portion of the Gabilan Range, part of California's Coast Ranges.
 Pinnacles is the ninth location in California to become part of the National Park System.
 In 1975 the park occupied over 16,000 acre, increasing to the present size of over 26000 acre through expansions including the 2000 acre Pinnacles Ranch and Bacon Ranch, and the Clinton administration's Proclamation 7266 which increased the size of the park by 7900 acre to protect more caves.
 The elevation in the park ranges from 824 to 3304 ft at the peak of North Chalone Peak.
 The park is also home to Pinnacles National Monument, an area of spirelike rock formations in the Gabilan Range area.

-The park's is named for the eroded rocky spires which are the remnants of an ancient volcanic field.
+The park is named for the eroded rocky spires which are the remnants of an ancient volcanic field.
 The majority of the park is also protected as a national wilderness.
 The park is divided by rock formations into eastern and western areas, connected by hiking trails.
 The rock formations provide for extensive views that attract rock climbing enthusiasts.
 The park features talus caves which are home to at least thirteen different species of bats; the park is an excellent habitat for prairie falcons, and is a protected release site for California condors hatched in captivity.

 Pinnacles was established under the Antiquities Act as a national monument in 1908 by President Theodore Roosevelt, and was redesignated as a national park by Congressional legislation in 2012 that was signed into law by President Barack Obama on January 10, 2013.
 The legislation designates the Pinnacles Wilderness as the Hain Wilderness in commemoration of Schuyler Hain's efforts to establish the national monument.